pivot-access-ltd/bma-offline-docs/src/how-to-enable-high-availability-5120.md

 <a href="#heading--dhcp-ha"><h3 id="heading--dhcp-ha">How to enable highly-available DHCP services</h3></a>

-You can enable highly-availalbe DHCP services by using MAAS-managed DHCP, and adding rack controllers.
+You can enable highly-available DHCP services by using MAAS-managed DHCP, and adding rack controllers.
 This DHCP HA affects the way MAAS manages nodes, including enlistment, commissioning and deployment.
 It enables primary and secondary DHCP instances to serve the same VLAN.
 This VLAN replicates all lease information is between rack controllers, so there's a bit of performance boost for large networks.

 MAAS DHCP automatically creates failover peers, using mostly standard parameters: